OPSkins/trade-opskins-api/README.md

 Direct URL to API: https://api-trade.opskins.com

-All API responses are within the "response" object.
+Some API responses are within the "response" object.
 A typical response may look like this:

 ```json
 {